ZinkDigital/boson/README.md

 val result: Future[Array[Byte]] = fused.go(validatedByteArray)
 ```
 <div id='id-quickStartGuideJava'/>

-## Java QuickStart Guide
+### Java

-For Maven users, please add the following dependency in your pom.xml:
+To work in Java, for Maven users, it is also necessary to add the following dependency to the pom.xml of your project:

 ```xml
 <dependency>